Sell on your terms. No Fees - Any Condition

 Water Damage Restoration: Understanding The Impact Of Fire Fighting Efforts

-After a devastating wildfire, homeowners in California have to deal with the devastation caused by the flames and the cleanup from the firefighters who put out the fires.
+After a devastating wildfire, homeowners in California have to deal with the devastation caused by the flames and the cleanup from the firefighters who put out the fire.
 Water damage is a big deal when it comes to firefighting.

 Excessive water usage for fire suppression can cause significant damage to houses and other properties.
 If not dealt with, water seeping into furnishings, floors, and walls can lead to structural problems and mold growth.